MarketSquare/DbBot/README.rst

     $ pip install dbbot

-Alternatively you can download the source distribution, extract it and install using:
+Alternatively you can download the `source distribution`__, extract it and install using:

 ::